 I have decided that I will help with the war against drunk driving.
 Hopefully less drunk driving accidents will happen, and no one will have to go thru such a terrible pain.
 This story has touched my heart and I hope it will touch many more.
-"How Marian's Challenge Has Changed My Life" Why have I choose not to arink during my high school career?
-Why did I chose not to do any sorts of drugs?
-Why did I execpt Mariahs Challenge?
-I remember hearing the tragic news of Mariahs death and asking God why did this happen?
-As I approached high school I remember Seeing and hearing about Alcohol and

-As 1 approached high school 1 remember seeing and hearing about alcohol and arngs every single day.
+seeing and hearing about alcohol and arnas every single day.
 I took a second to think, "Is that what I want for my life?"
 I soon learned the answer to my question, no!

-Us a senior, I hear about all the traumatic events that went on I couldn't even count how many times ive heard my prers say, "I'm never drinking again?"
+Os a senior, I hear about all the traumatic events that went on I couldn't even count how many times the heard my peers say, "I'm never drinking again?"
 Yet that next weekend they are out once again.

-I hate the feeling of Waking up every Saturday morning, having countiers text messages about now one of my friends were in an accident, or even very hurt.
-I've lately been the driver.
+I have the feeling of waking up every saturday morning, having countless text messages about how one of my friends were in an accident, or even very hurt.
+I've lutely been the driver.
 I pick up triends and bring them to there destination safely.
-I'm hoping one day my pasitire behavior will wear off on my peers.
+I'm hoping one day my positive behavior will wear off on my peers.

 Instead of drinking, I do many other various activites.
-I have a fun time and that is a hundred percent sober.
-Marians Challenge has showed me i'm not in it alone.
-Just because i'm hot drinking alogsn't Mean i'm an outcast.
-I thank Mariahs Challenge for willing Me through high school After speaking at a mariahs challenge assembly, I felt I could make a difference.
-I have my friends who arink every weekend how sometimes I just ask, wanna stay in and watch a movie with me.
+I have a fun time cend that is a hundred percent sober.

+Marians Challenge has showed me

+i'm not in it alone.
+Just because i'm

+hot arinking allesn't Muan i'm an

+outcast.
+I thank marians challenge

+for helping me through high School After speaking at a marians challenge assembly, I felt I coald make a difference.
+I have my friends who arink every weekend have Sometimes I just ask, wanna stay in and watch a movie with

-Mariahs Challenge has had a positive impact on my life and made me take a step up and one myself; to my Fall potentral.
+Marians Challenge has had a positive impact on my life and made me take a step up and one myself; to my fall potential.